splunk/observability-workshop/docs/lambda/springboot-apm-II.md

     siege -H 'Content-Type:application/json' \
     "http://localhost:8080/order POST &lt; ./test/test.json" -c 10 -r 10
     ```

-The dashboard should now start to populate with data.
+This will fire off several order request and the dashboard should now start to populate with data.

 ## 3.1 Look at trace info in splunk APM